ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 description: |
     Love it or hate it, they're here to stay.
 The field of data science has evolved, and the tools around us begin to change&mdash; same goes for Jupyter Notebooks.
-In this blog post I'll review, the Notebook ecosystem and talk about my workflow.
+In this blog post I'll review the Notebook ecosystem and talk about my workflow.
 excerpt: |
     Love it or hate it, they're here to stay.
 The field of data science has evolved, and the tools around us begin to change&mdash; same goes for Jupyter Notebooks.
-In this blog post I'll review, the Notebook ecosystem and talk about my workflow.
+In this blog post I'll review the Notebook ecosystem and talk about my workflow.
 ---